tehnomaan/slimweb/README.md

 A view is an HTML web page.
 These can be defined in project's _src/main/webapp_ folder as usual.
 Web server will serve such pages itself and Slimweb is unaware of these.

 However, sometimes You need locale-specific views (English, Spanish, German) and You want to avoid the translation hassle in front-end technologies like Angular, React or Vue.
-Then You place HTML and JS templates into project's _src/main/resources/templates_ folder.
+Then You place HTML and JS templates into project's _src/main/resources/templates_ folder, to become accessible to Slimweb template engine.
 Valid extensions are .html, .htm and .js.
 Translation files go into project's _src/main/resources/labels_ folder.
 There is a separate label file for each locale, for example _en.lbl_, _de.lbl_ and _es.lbl_ (notice the .lbl extension).